 Chief among these works are the resources produced by Jonathan Pearson during the second half of the nineteenth century.
 His three major publications, PFS, SPFS, and ERA, stand as amazing works - even today.
 They have been utilized extensively by us but hopefully with great care and caution.
 They are not perfect.
 But they do stand out as a perfect starting point.

 A link to this page has been placed in an unobtrusive place near where the historical tidbit appears!
 That means that most readers of the web page will overlook it.
-Congratulations!
+Congratulations and thanks for noticing!
 You are more careful / observant / persistent / and truth-hungry than the average surfer!

 Dates: Specific dates are among the tastiest morsels found in traditional resources.
 We allow that most of them seem to have some basis in fact.
 Hey, those numbers always look authentic!
 But beware!
 Unless the fact/statement can be traced to a verifiable (able to be seen) original records resource (primary source), we can never totally be comfortable with a date of birth, death, or any other personal event.